Designing Parallel Algorithms for Community Detection using Arachne: Experiment Results

 \subsubsection{Louvain Algorithm}

-The runtime comparison of different Louvain implementations is presented in Fig.~\ref{fig:louvain_performance}.
-The Arachne-Louvain implementation consistently outperforms other methods across almost all tested datasets.
+The comparison of the running time of different Louvain implementations is presented in Fig.~\ref{fig:louvain_performance}.
+The Arachne-Louvain implementation consistently outperforms other methods in almost all the datasets tested.
 For smaller graphs like \texttt{com-dblp} and \texttt{com-amazon}, Arachne completes in 1.54s and 1.57s, respectively, compared to 5.50s and 4.00s for igraph, 41.75s and 30.33s for NetworkX, and 0.44s and 0.62s for NetworKit.
-While NetworKit achieves lower runtimes on some small graphs, Arachne demonstrates strong scalability and becomes increasingly advantageous on larger datasets.
-For instance,on \texttt{com-livejournal} Arachne completes in 5.59s, significantly faster than igraph (417.34s), NetworkX (2214.39s), and NetworKit (69.31s).
-The largest performance gain appears on \texttt{com-orkut}, where Arachne completes in 15.60s, compared to 1176.58s for igraph, 11072.52s for NetworkX, and 109.14s for NetworKit.
+Although NetworKit achieves lower running times on some small graphs, Arachne demonstrates strong scalability and becomes increasingly advantageous on larger datasets.
+For example, on \texttt{com-livejournal}, Arachne completes in 5.59s, significantly faster than igraph (417.34s), NetworkX (2214.39s), and NetworKit (69.31s).
+The greatest performance gain appears on \texttt{com-orkut}, where Arachne completes in 15.60s, compared to 1176.58s for igraph, 11072.52s for NetworkX, and 109.14s for NetworKit.

-As shown in Fig.~\ref{fig:louvain_modularity}, Arachne-Louvain achieves modularity that are highly comparable to those produced by sequential implementations.
+As shown in Fig.~\ref{fig:louvain_modularity}, Arachne-Louvain achieves modularity that is highly comparable to those produced by sequential implementations.
 For example, on \texttt{com-amazon} and \texttt{as-skitter}, Arachne reaches modularity values of 0.9248 and 0.8289, closely matching the results from igraph (0.9262 and 0.8404) and NetworkX (0.9260 and 0.8462).
 In contrast, NetworKit tends to produce lower modularity values on several datasets, such as 0.6918 on \texttt{com-amazon} and 0.7503 on \texttt{as-skitter}.
-These results suggest that Arachne not only provides significantly faster execution than sequential implementations but also delivers higher quality results than existing parallel baselines like NetworKit.
+These results suggest that Arachne not only provides significantly faster execution than sequential implementations but also delivers higher-quality results than existing parallel baselines like NetworKit.